Alldrorth History, Family Crest & Coats of Arms

 Early Origins of the Alldrorth family

 The surname Alldrorth was first found in Cambridgeshire, at Aldreth, a hamlet that dates back to 1170 when it was listed as Alrehetha in the Pipe Rolls.
 The name literally means "landing-place by the alders" from the Old English words for "alor" and "hyth."

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) However the surname dates back further and is recorded in the Domesday Book as Aldreth and Ealdred as holding lands under the Norman King William soon after the Conquest in 1086.
+However, the surname dates back further and is recorded in the Domesday Book as Ældred, Ældret, Aldret, Eldred, Eldret as holding lands under the Norman King William soon after the Conquest in 1086.
 In fact, Aldred was a famous ecclesiastic, who was Bishop of York from 1044-1060, and Archbishop of York from 1060-1069, and it was he who crowned the Conqueror.

 Early History of the Alldrorth family

-Another 117 words (8 lines of text) covering the years 1200, 1198, 1552, 1632, 1653, 1561, 1624, 1586, 1588, 1563, 1646 and 1646 are included under the topic Early Alldrorth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Alldrorth research.
+Another 59 words (4 lines of text) covering the years 1200, 1198, 1552, 1632, 1653, 1561, 1624, 1586, 1588, 1563, 1646 and 1646 are included under the topic Early Alldrorth History in all our PDF Extended History products and printed products wherever possible.

 Alldrorth Spelling Variations

 Alldrorth has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Alldrorth have been found, including Aldred, Aldreth, Aldret and others.

 Early Notables of the Alldrorth family (pre 1700)

 Notables of the family at this time include John Eldred (1552-1632), an English traveler and merchant.
 Born in New Buckenham, Norfolk, after his parents moved from Suffolk, he traveled to Tripoli and returned home with a ship full of goods that were sold making him a wealthy man with a large fortune.
 His son, Sir Revett Eldred, 1st Baronet of Saxham Magna Suffolk (d. c.
 1653) held the title but became extinct on his death.
 Thomas Eldred (1561-1624)...

-Another 104 words (7 lines of text) are included under the topic Early Alldrorth Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Alldrorth Notables in all our PDF Extended History products and printed products wherever possible.